DSCI-310/is-it-good-wine/README.md

 <img width="470" alt="Jupyter Lab Terminal" src="https://user-images.githubusercontent.com/60054170/228313005-f5e4a3bf-9574-4166-955b-a1be6c0fe5da.png">

-3.
+2.
 ```
 make
 ```

 To reset the repo to a clean state, with no intermediate or results files, run the following command at the command line/terminal from the root directory of this project:

-4.
+3.
 ```
 make clean
 ```

-The report can then be viewed and interacted with through the jupyter lab interface via wineclassification.html (non-interactive static render, also available in pdf format) and wineclassification.ipynb (interactive python notebook environment).
+The report can then be viewed and interacted with through the jupyter lab interface via wineclassification.html (non-interactive static render) and wineclassification.ipynb (interactive python notebook environment).

 ## Dependencies:
 * Python 3.10 and Python packages: